emberjs/website/source/blog/2015-06-12-ember-1-13-0-released.md

 ```

 The Glimmer rendering engine uses one-way binding at its core.
 In order to
-implement the current two-way binding behavior of components, Glimmer uses
+implement the current two-way binding behavior of components, Glimmer requires
-"auto-mut" to propagate values upstream.
-For example:
+the addition of mutable values.
+We call these `mut` objects, since the `mut`
+helper will be used to create them once angle components land.

+`mut` objects represent a mutable value.
+They have a current value, and a
+function that can update that value.

+* `someMut.value` is the current value of the mutable value
+* `someMut.update(newValue)` updates the value of the mutable value

+Conceptually, a `mut` simply sets the new value to whatever it is wrapping
+then triggers a rerender at whatever template
+created the `mut`.

+Curly components use "auto-mut" to emulate two-way binding.
+Any bound attribute
+is wrapped as a `mut` object before being set on `attrs`.
+For example, making
+the `name` attribute bound results in a `mut` object being set to `attrs.name`:

 ```hbs
 {{my-component name=model.name}}